 In actual use, this paper lives up to its reputation.
 Talk about smooth!
 It is immediately noticeable how much smoother it is than most paper.
 It is a real pleasure to write on.
 The light violet lines are not at all intrusive to write on and showed no resistance to various inks.
 During writing, the notebook lays somewhat flat, although it probably won’t lay open on its own until after many uses.
 The elastic band is not extremely tight, which means it should do a fine job of keeping your notebook closed, while still allowing for some expansion if you keep anything additional in your notebook.

 While the paper is very nice to write on, it also very fountain pen friendly paper!
 In my use, bleeding and feathering were non-existent.
-Ghosting was what I would consider to be a medium amount, but was low enough that it shouldn’t be a problem to write on both sides of a page if you want.
+Ghosting was low enough that it shouldn’t be a problem to write on both sides of a page if you want.
 The paper shows a good amount of sheen and shading, but not as much as some of the premium notebooks I’ve used.

 There are a few things that I didn’t like about this notebook.
 The first thing that I noticed when I opened it is that it has both a front and rear flyleaf.
 This is a very nice feature, as it means the first and last page of your notebook are less likely to suffer damage.
 Unfortunately, the flyleaf is glued to a significant portion of the first and last page, which means you have three options.
 1) Use the first page and just fold it so it is usable.
 2) Tear the first page away from the flyleaf, which looks bad but makes it more usable.
 Or, 3) Skip the first page altogether.